-Construction within Farrell Substation would take a total of approximately 65 days, commencing approximately in the second quarter of 2010 and concluding by mid-2011, including testing and energizing the substation.
+Construction within Farrell Substation would take a total of approximately 65 days, commencing approximately in the second quarter of 2009 and concluding by mid-2010, including testing and energizing the substation.

-2.6.8 Garnet Substation
+3.5.8 Garnet Substation

-Garnet Substation is an unstaffed, 115/33/12 kV substation located in north Palm Springs.
-The proposed improvements at Garnet Substation include the conversion of the existing Garnet-Santa Rosa 115 kV subtransmission line to the new Farrell-Garnet 115 kV subtransmission line, installation of new line protection relays, and replacement of the existing bus tie protection relays.
+Garnet Substation is an unstaffed, 115/33/12 kV substation located in north Palm Springs (Figure 1.2: Proposed Subtransmission System Split in the Electrical Needs Area).

+The proposed improvements at Garnet Substation include the conversion of the existing Garnet-Santa Rosa 115kV subtransmission line to the new Farrell-Garnet 115kV subtransmission line, installing new line protection relays, and replacing the existing bus tie protection relays.

 The proposed improvements at Garnet Substation include the installation of the new Garnet-Farrell 115 kV subtransmission line and new line protection relays.
-No ground disturbance or additional lighting would be required as part of the proposed substation improvement.